renebrummel/ForNAV.TrainingModules/Modules/21 API/API.Trainer.md

 What are we going to do

 Explain what we can do and cannot do in the AL files
+* Demo make a copy of the Sales Template report
+* Save the new report to an extension and demonstrate:
   * Explain ForNAV Code
   * Explain the external layout files
   * Explain the lack of columns
-* Explain the ReportForNAV dll and its functions
+  * Explain the ReportForNAV dll/Codeunit and its functions
   * Explain "Has OnPostSection Trigger" and "Has OnPreSection Trigger"
   * Demo the NewPage trigger
   * Explain the difference between cloud and on prem
   * ReportForNav.SetCopies('Header', NoOfCopies);

 ## Execution
 Duration: